-During the fiscal year ended March 31, 2019, no work was done at the Mulloy Project while the Company was completing financing activities and preparations for the IPO.
-No additional work prior to August 13, 2019 is required to keep the Mulloy Project in good standing.
+No additional work prior to August 13, 2020 is required to keep the Mulloy Project in good standing.

 The Technical Report recommended a budget of approximately \$325,200 to carry out the proposed work programs at the Mulloy Project.
-Some of this work will be funded from the Company's current cash balance and the proceeds from the IPO.

-Planned

-Plans for the Mulloy Project Expenditures (approx.)

-Phase 1 - Vertical Drilling & Geophysical Survey \$125,200

-Conduct a small geophysical grid survey.
+Plans for the Mulloy Project Planned Expenditures (approx.) Phase 1 - Vertical Drilling & Geophysical Survey \$125,200 Conduct a small geophysical grid survey.
 Drilling of two vertical holes to test the original graphite zone from historical drilling.

-Subtotal \$125,200

-Phase 2 - Exploration Drilling \$200,000

-Dependent on the success of Phase 1, a drilling campaign of approximately 900 metres across the Mulloy Project.
+Subtotal \$125,200 Phase 2 - Exploration Drilling \$200,000 Dependent on the success of Phase 1, a drilling campaign of approximately 900 metres across the Mulloy Project.
+Subtotal \$200,000 Total Phase 1 and 2 \$325,200

-Subtotal \$200,000

-Total Phase 1 and 2 \$325,200